 This process takes time, and given the rigorous testing schedules for initial dyno development through to on road testing for a new season, it is no wonder that the 2017 engine began its life in late 2015.

-It took just four months to move from initial sketches to production, and begin testing in parallel to work on the 2016 New Generation i20 WRC.
-With collaboration all the way through to the Test Team and Rally Mechanics, it is truly a team effort.
+The introduction of the hybrid engine into the WRC in 2022 marked the beginning of a huge engine redesign for the brand-new i20 N Rally1.
+With collaboration from the Test Team through to the Rally Mechanics, it is truly a team effort.
 Any potential issues during assembly and maintenance can be identified and quickly resolved by adapting or redesigning parts.

 Externally ordered items are provided with the help of the Purchase Department.
 While it is not the most obvious interdepartmental relationship, the Purchase team has been instrumental in identifying and developing a database of approved suppliers.

 This collaboration works both ways, with Hyundai’s technology expertise available to the WRC team to perform materials analysis on damaged parts.
-Parts are already being used in road car development from both the WRC programme and Customer Racing.
+Parts are already being used in road car development from both the WRC and Customer Racing programmes.

 With a talented and motivated team working together behind the scenes, it is clear there will be more innovations on the way to power our WRC challengers and ultimately, road cars in the future.